Management System for Cyber Defense Plans

 Back to step 1, as department and severity may have changed

-The user is expected to go back and forth between three screens.
+The user was expected to go back and forth between three screens, presented below.
+Our first challenge was to allow easy navigation across the multiple screens.

 The business process (step 1)